-Recent events have shown the importance of increased cooperation between the Member States in coming to the aid of European citizens in such areas as assistance, evacuation and the delivery of food and medical care, as well as measures to improve consular cooperation.
-This question will be discussed:
+Recent events have shown the importance of increased cooperation between the Member States in coming to the aid of European citizens in such areas as assistance, evacuation and the delivery of food and medical care and consular cooperation.
+In this context, the role which could be played by existing instruments, once improved, and by a rapid reaction capability in assistance to citizens of the Union outside EU territory was also mentioned.
+These questions will be discussed:

-- → by the Working Party on Consular Affairs on the basis of a report from Heads of Mission in the countries affected by the earthquake and assessments made by capitals; in this connection the idea of setting up consular assistance teams will be discussed; - → in the context of preparatory work relating to the establishment of the joint External Action Service (amongst other matters, in the field of consular cooperation), including the possibility of setting up a crisis-response centre.
+- → by the Working Party on Consular Affairs on the basis of a report from Heads of Mission in the countries affected by the earthquake and assessments made by capitals - in this connection the idea of setting up consular assistance teams will be discussed.
+The Working Party on Consular Affairs will draw up specific proposals as soon as possible and report back to COREPER in good time before the GAERC on 21 February 2005.
+If appropriate, other working parties such as CIVCOM or the Working Party on Public Health may be consulted, in their respective spheres of competence; - → in the context of preparatory work relating to the establishment of the joint External Action Service (amongst other matters, in the field of consular cooperation), including the possibility of setting up a crisis-response centre.